City-Wide Sensor Network Deployment Guide for Smart Infrastructure Planning

 • Geographic Information Systems (GIS) for mapping sensor locations

-• Network simulation tools for planning communication infrastructure
+• Network simulation tools for planning communication systems

 Tool TypePurpose